 Lunch / Brunch / Dinner

 The Buttery is located on the main floor of the Gerald Larkin Building (15 Devonshire Place).
-The Buttery has a lounge area, comfortable eating area, and a cafeteria (servery).
-The Buttery is a popular place to gather for meals, to study, and to socialize.
+The Buttery has a comfortable eating area and a cafeteria (servery).
 The building is wheelchair accessible.
-A water fountain (with bottle refill station) and microwave are available in The Buttery.
-The Buttery accepts payment by cash, debit, credit and TCard (Trinity Flex Dollars).
+The Buttery accepts payment by debit, credit and TCard (Residence Meal Plan and Trinity Flex Dollars).THE BUTTERY: VIEW MENU

 The Buttery offers a wide variety of healthy and convenient food, snacks and beverages, along with a few of our community’s favourite offerings:

 At The Buttery, students will be able to chose to have their food served in an Eco To-Go Container or in a compostable to-go container (additional cost).